tobiwankenobii/mailer-spammer/README.md

 # Mailer-Spammer

-Django boiler for spamming with emails.
+Django boiler for emails spamming app.
 Backend models & views are ready to go.
-Content can be taken from both direct typing or RSS etc. Feel free to fork and add your own frontend.
+Content can be taken from both direct typing or RSS.
+Feel free to fork and add your own frontend.

 ## Getting started